Jmathis855/IntroToPython_Week5/README.md

 - One of the few languages where line indentation is actually interpreted as part of the code
 - Python is _much_ less picky than bash about spacing within lines, though
 - Dynamically typed (don't worry, we'll get to this later)
+- **does not need to be compiled bc it's an interpreted language, which leads to it being a little slower**
+- **other languages have issues with memory leaks, where you allocate a bit of memory to a portion of the program, which when done a bunch at the time can lead to issues.
+Python takes care of that for you.**

 ## Three Ways to Run Python